cuong8321/react-hello-world/CONTRIBUTING.md

 #### Clone, edit, build project within WSL environment

-Just like you do it in a geniune UNIX/Linux environment.
+Just like you do it in a genuine UNIX/Linux environment.
 There should be no troubles regarding bash.

 #### Modify `PATH` environment variable